The Île-de-France Collection

 The Drama of Elements

 In this capture, the sculpture achieves maximum theatrical power through the interplay of elements.
 Water surrounds and supports the golden figures, creating reflections that double their presence.
 The sky, heavy with clouds yet pierced by light, provides a celestial backdrop worthy of divine drama.
 Earth appears only as manicured lawns, completely subdued.
-Fire manifests as golden light, both captured and emanated by the bronze.
+Fire manifests as golden light, both captured and emanated by the sculpture.

 This is not merely a fountain but a thesis statement about the relationship between power and nature.
 The churning horses, the straining tritons, the commanding god — all frozen at the moment of maximum tension, when chaos transforms into order through sheer divine will.